Neverness to Everness: How to Complete the Spacetime Projector Anomaly

 Instant deliveryNo spam, unsubscribe anytime

-Step 4: Find the clue near the parked SUV and sedan
+Step 4: Find the clue between the two parked cars

-After the last clue is inspected, the anomaly responsible for the incident finally spawns.
-This combat encounter is the completion check for the commission.
-You cannot skip the investigation and force the fight early; the enemy appears only after the clue chain is finished in order.
+After the last clue is inspected, the anomaly responsible for the incident spawns.
+That fight is the completion check.
+You cannot skip the investigation and force it early — the enemy appears only after the clue chain is finished in order.

-If you reach the area and nothing spawns, do not reset immediately.
-First confirm that every clue inspection actually registered and that you returned to the projector between steps.
-In most cases, a missing playback or missed inspection is the real problem.
+Bring your main leveled team and your usual sustain.
+This is a routine anomaly fight rather than a hard-counter check, so a balanced squad clears it without a niche setup.
+If you reach the area and nothing spawns, do not reset — first confirm every clue inspection registered and that you returned to the projector between steps.
+A missed playback or inspection is almost always the real problem.

 Advertisement

-• Tracking the commission and expecting a precise waypoint instead of a rough search zone.
+• Expecting a precise waypoint instead of sweeping the rough search zone for the road projector.

-• Finding the projector, watching once, and never returning to it after the first clue.
+• Watching the footage once and never returning to the projector after the first clue.

-• Searching for a combat target before the final clue chain is complete.
+• Hunting for a combat target before the clue chain is complete.

-• Ignoring the video’s landmarks and trying to brute-force the area by random exploration.
+• Ignoring the footage landmarks and brute-forcing the area with random exploration.

-• Missing the parked SUV and sedan clue because the vehicles look like normal scenery.
+• Missing the clue between the two parked cars because the vehicles look like scenery.

 F